waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # [DELETED]
 - **Outcome:** Defeated the Rocket Grunt in the backyard area and Gym Leader Misty in a rematch.
 However, Officer Jenny at (29, 13) is still blocking the path east to Route 9.
 This investigation is concluded.

-# [DELETED]
-- **Outcome:** Defeated the Rocket Grunt in the backyard area and Gym Leader Misty in a rematch.
-However, Officer Jenny at (29, 13) is still blocking the path east to Route 9.
-This investigation is concluded.

-# [DELETED]
-- **Outcome:** Defeated the Rocket Grunt in the backyard area and Gym Leader Misty in a rematch.
-However, Officer Jenny at (29, 13) is still blocking the path east to Route 9.
-This investigation is concluded.